acep-uaf/WEC-Grid/docs/wecgrid/wecsim.md

 ### Example Run

-elow is an example of running a full 24 wec simulation of the RM3 wave energy model.
+Below is an example of running a full 24 wec simulation of the RM3 wave energy model.

-# Run WEC-Sim simulation of the RM3 wave energy model

 ```python